Skip to content

 Where gamedai fits

-The pitch is not “AI is smarter than a human expert.”
-It is that no single point solution today unifies conversational reasoning, personalized audio, and a live news surface, and drafters currently have to stitch together three or four separate apps to get all three. gamedai’s bet is that doing all three well, in one place, tied to your actual roster and league rules, beats being the best at exactly one of them.
+No single point solution today unifies conversational reasoning, personalized audio, and a live news surface, so drafters currently stitch together three or four separate apps to get all three. gamedai’s intended bet is that designing all three around one experience can beat stitching together point solutions. current roster sync, league-rules import, and live-news integration remain unverified.

 The tools above are all worth knowing about, and being honest about what each one does well is part of the point.
-Fantasy football is won on preparation, and preparation is won by knowing exactly what a tool can and cannot do for you before your draft clock starts.
+Fantasy football is won on preparation, and preparation is won by knowing exactly what a tool can and can’t do for you, before your draft clock starts.
 Join the waitlist or read the Wire for the trade and ADP coverage this post references.

 Asked & answered